Mobile First Indexing: Ensuring Your Website is Optimized for Mobile

 Author block right corner shape

-• 5 min. read
+• 3 min. read

 Today, more than half of all Internet searches worldwide originate from a mobile device.
 When people can access information from any device, anywhere they are, brands have to anticipate their website’s appearance on a range of devices, each with different sizes and capabilities.

-Furthermore, since 2016, Google has prioritized mobile-first indexing, meaning how your site operates on a mobile device is even more important for your ranking on search engine results pages (SERPs).
-Learn more about mobile-first indexing now and how to optimize your site for mobile SEO!
+Furthermore, since 2016, Google has prioritized mobile first indexing, meaning how your site operates on a mobile device is even more important for your ranking on search engine results pages (SERPs).
+Learn more about mobile first indexing now and how to optimize your site for mobile SEO!

-What is mobile-first indexing?
+What is mobile first indexing?

 Do you need a mobile website to rank?

-Mobile optimization methods
+Mobile SEO optimization methods

 Google recommends developers create mobile-friendly websites using one of three methods: